TheMulhima/Lumafly/README.md

 - Warn before removing a dependent mod (Default: Yes) - Do you want lumafly to warn before disabling or uninstalling a mod that is listed as a required dependency of an installed and enabled mod which could cause it to not function correctly.
 - Use custom modlinks (Default: No) - Do you want Lumafly to load its mod list from another source other than the [official modlinks](https://github.com/hk-modding/modlinks).
 Enabling this will give you the prompt for the custom modlinks URI.
 - Game Path - Which install of the game do you want Lumafly to modify.
+- Low Storage Mode (Default: False) - Do you want lumafly to not cache mod downloads for faster installs and quicker switching between packs.

 ### Tools for mod developers